 Guppies, Mollies, Platies, Swordtails, etc.

-There are four Families of freshwater fish that are considered livebearers, this care sheet deals with the Family Poeciliidae which includes mollies, platies, swordtails, guppies and mosquito fish.
+There are four Families of freshwater fish that are considered livebearers.
+This care guide deals with the Family Poeciliidae, which includes mollies, platies, swordtails, guppies and mosquito fish.
 They are called livebearers because the females retain their eggs until they are fully developed and give birth to free-swimming fry.
 Over the years, livebearers have been selectively bred to create a host of different colors, body shapes and fin types.
-Because they tend to be peaceful, colorful and hardy, they make great beginner fish, and for many experienced aquarists their first aquarium fish was some type of livebearer.
+They make great beginner fish because they tend to be peaceful, colorful and hardy.
+For many experienced aquarists, their first aquarium fish was some type of livebearer.

-Livebearers are native to hard, alkaline water but farm raised fish sold today will thrive in a wide range of water conditions.
-In nature they are often found in brackish to full marine environments and will benefit from the addition of 1 teaspoon of non-iodized aquarium salt per gallon of water.
+Livebearers are native to hard, alkaline water, but farm raised fish sold today will thrive in a wide range of water conditions.
+In nature, they are often found in brackish to full marine environments and will benefit from the addition of 1 teaspoon of sea salt or non-iodized aquarium salt per gallon of water.
 Make sure the other fish in your aquarium are tolerant of salt before deciding to add it.
-Most livebearers do best between 74° and 78° F. If the aquarium is kept in a room below 74° F, use an Aqueon aquarium heater to increase the temperature.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Most livebearers do best between 74° and 78° F and pH between 7.0 and 8.4.
+If the aquarium is kept in a room below 74° F, use an Aqueon Aquarium Heater to maintain the correct temperature.
+Maintain good filtration and do a 10% water exchange every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Livebearers reproduce without any help from the aquarist.
-A wellplanted aquarium will give newborn babies a place to hide until they are big enough to swim with the other fish.
-Male livebearers have a rod-like anal fin, called the gonopodium, which they use to fertilize the females which can give birth approximately once a month.
+A well-planted aquarium will give newborn babies a place to hide until they are big enough to swim with the other fish.
+Male livebearers have a rod-like anal fin, called the gonopodium, that they use to fertilize the females.
+Females can give birth approximately once a month.
 You can tell when a female is about to have babies by her enlarged abdomen and the appearance of a large dark spot near the back of her belly.
 Pregnant females can be placed in a hanging “breeder net” to prevent the babies from being eaten by other tank inhabitants.